parkingdata/spec/README.md

 #### Specification Structure
 The actual specification has been documented in a modular way.
 The main document can be found [here](api/reference/APDS_API.yaml).
 It provides header information, and a directory of interface endpoints and expected payloads/responses.
 The actual model behind it is specified in form of individual _OpenAPI_ sub-specs, one per data type.
 It can be found [here](api/models/).

 __Note:__ depending on the OpenAPI tool chain of your choice, working off the modular specification version may show some processing issues.
 We hence have also created a **bundled version** that compiles all components into one single file.
 It is a full equivalent of the modular specification version.
 You can find it [here](api/reference/APDS_API_bundled.json).
 This bundled representation has been created using [_swagger-cli_](https://github.com/APIDevTools/swagger-cli).
+As some tools struggle with relative paths and circular references, we have also added a fully-dereferenced bundled version which you can find [here](api/reference/APDS_API_dereferenced_bundled.json).

 ## Questions, Suggestions
 _APDS_ is commited to support all adopters.
 In case you have questions or even suggestions for changes, head over to the **APDS Forum** where you can join the discussion with parking, transportation and mobility professionals: [Forum](https://www.allianceforparkingdatastandards.org/forum).